Elliott-Payne/Learning-how-to-use-Docker-and-AWS/README.md

 #### Additional Tips
 - **AWS Documentation:** For more detailed information and troubleshooting, refer to the [AWS CLI User Guide](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html).
 - **AWS IAM:** Ensure your AWS IAM user has the necessary permissions to perform actions with the AWS CLI.

-By following these steps, you should be able to install and configure the AWS CLI on your computer successfully.

 </details>